jackiep00/serum_to_s3/README.md

 # serum_to_s3
 Scrape Serum DEX events and push to an S3 bucket.

-Core scraper functionality forked from [SerumTaxTime](https://github.com/SerumTaxTime/SerumTaxTimeApi) and repurposed into a Node app
+Core scraper logic forked from [SerumTaxTime](https://github.com/SerumTaxTime/SerumTaxTimeApi), converted to stricter TypeScript, and put into a formal Node app.

 ## Installation

-`npm install`
+`yarn`

 ## Running

-`node index.js`
+`yarn start`